Large Language Models for Data Annotation and Synthesis: A Survey: Introduction

-Data annotation poses significant challenges for current machine learning models due to the complexity, subjectivity, and diversity of data, requiring domain expertise and the resource-intensive nature of manually labeling large datasets.
-Advanced LLMs such as GPT-4~\cite{openai2023gpt4}, Gemini~\cite{team2023gemini} and Llama-2~\cite{touvron2023llama2} offer a promising opportunity to revolutionize data annotation.
+Despite its wide applications, data annotation and synthesis poses significant challenges for current machine learning models due to the complexity, subjectivity, and diversity of data~\cite{yang2023new}.
+This process requires domain expertise and is resource-intensive, particularly when manually labeling or creating large datasets.
+Advanced LLMs such as GPT-4~\cite{openai2023gpt4}, Gemini~\cite{team2023gemini}, and LLaMA-2~\cite{touvron2023llama2} offer a promising opportunity to revolutionize data annotation.
 LLMs serve as more than just tools but play a crucial role in improving the effectiveness and precision of data annotation.
-Their ability to automate annotation tasks~\citep{zhang2022automatic}, ensure consistency across large volumes of data~\citep{hou2023large}, and adapt through fine-tuning or prompting for specific domains~\citep{song2023preference}, significantly reduces the challenges encountered with traditional annotation methods, setting a new standard for what is achievable in the realm of NLP.
-This survey delves into the nuances of using LLMs for data annotation, exploring methodologies, learning strategies, and associated challenges in this transformative approach.
-Through this exploration, our goal is to shed light on the motivations behind embracing LLMs as catalysts for redefining the landscape of data annotation in machine learning and NLP.
+Their ability to automate annotation tasks, ensure consistency across large volumes of data~\citep{hou2023large}, and adapt through fine-tuning or prompting for specific domains~\citep{song2023preference,Zhang2024BalancingSA}, significantly mitigates the challenges encountered with traditional annotation and synthesis methods, setting a new standard for what is achievable in the realm of NLP.
+This survey delves into the nuances of using LLMs for data annotation and synthesis, exploring methodologies, utilizing strategies, and associated challenges in this transformative approach.
+Through this exploration, we aim to shed light on the motivations behind embracing LLMs as catalysts for redefining the landscape of data annotation and synthesis in machine learning and NLP.
+We explore the utilization of LLMs for annotation synthesis in this survey, making four main contributions: \begin{itemize}[leftmargin=*] \item \textbf{LLM-Based Annotation Generation:} We dive into the process of synthesizing annotations for various data types, including instruction \& response, rationale, pairwise feedback, textual feedback, and other domain-specific data.
+Additionally, we discuss the criteria (\emph{e.g.,} diversity and quality) in the annotation process. \item \textbf{Assessing LLM-Generated Annotations:} We explore various methods for assessing the quality of annotations and strategies for selecting high-quality annotations from numerous options. \item \textbf{LLM-Generated Annotations Utilization:} We investigate the methodologies at different stages, including supervised fine-tuning, alignment tuning, and inference time, to train machine learning models based on LLM-generated annotations. \item \textbf{Social Impact and Future Work:} We discuss issues ranging from ethical dilemmas, such as bias and implications, to technical limitations, including hallucination and efficiency in LLM-generated annotations. \end{itemize} Focusing on this underrepresented aspect of LLM application, the survey aims to serve as a valuable guide for academics and practitioners who intend to deploy LLMs for annotation purposes.
+Note that in this survey, we primarily focus on pure language models and do not extensively cover recently emerging multimodal LLMs, such as LLaVA~\cite{liu2023visual}.
+Figure~\ref{fig:intro} illustrates the general structure of this survey.
+Additionally, a list of potential tools for utilizing LLMs for annotation is included in Appendix~\ref{app:tool}, along with explanatory examples.